vidyar/nodedrachtio/README.md

 ### User Agent Server / User Agent Client

 It is possible to build applications that act as a User Agent Server (UAS), or User Agent Client (UAC), or combine both in order to build a Back-to-Back User Agent (B2BUA) application.
 We already saw examples of a UAC application above -- a SIP UAC is an application that generates outgoing SIP requests, whereas a SIP UAS is an application that receives incoming SIP requests.
-Receiving incoming SIP requests is done using app.VERB style of functions, as will be familiar to those who have used express:
+Receiving incoming SIP requests is done using express-style app.VERB style:

 ```js
 //connect as before...